Protecting People Over Profit

 America’s Credit Unions’ poll by CYGNAL/FederickPolls, Dec 2-4, 2024, n=1000.

-Even as the credit union movement has grown, it remains a small but vital part of the financial landscape: Credit unions serve 43% of all Americans, but hold only 8.8% of assets in financial institutions, a clear indication of efforts to help people build their savings and improve their finances.
+The numbers tell the story: Credit unions serve 43% of all Americans but hold only 8.8% of assets in financial institutions.
 The remaining 91.2% of Americans’ assets are held by banks.

 Credit union impact across the country